ctorresmx/scriba/README.md

 ## What is Scriba?

 Scriba transforms simple Markdown files into a minimal, fast blog with a clean aesthetic.
-Write your posts in your favorite editor, commit them to git, and deploy with Docker.
+Write your posts in your favorite editor, commit them to Git, and deploy with Docker.
 No databases, no admin panels, no complexity.

 ## Key Features